arangodb/docs/3.5/drivers/java-reference-collection-collection-manipulation.md

   - **minReplicationFactor**: `Integer`

-    (optional, default is 1): in a cluster, this attribute determines how many desired copies of each shard are kept on different DBServers.
-The value 1 means that only one copy (no synchronous replication) is kept.
-A value of k means that desired k-1 replicas are kept.
+    (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are required to be in sync on the different DBServers.
+If we have less then these many copies in the cluster a shard will refuse to write.
+The minReplicationFactor can not be larger than replicationFactor.

-    If in a failover scenario a shard of a collection has less than minReplicationFactor many insync followers it will go into "read-only" mode and will reject writes until enough followers are insync again.
+    Please note: during server failures this might lead to writes not being possible until the failover is sorted out and might cause write slow downs in trade of data durability.

   - **satellite**: `Boolean`